Search results for

 How to disable the Bixby button (sort of) on older Galaxy phones

 If you own a Galaxy phone older than the S20 or Note 10 with Bixby installed, here’s how to require a double press to activate Bixby on those handsets.
-It doesn’t disable Bixby altogether, but it’s better than nothing.
+It doesn’t disable Bixby altogether, but it makes it harder to access it.
+It will be hard to accidentally double-press the power button.
 Samsung did allow users to disable Bixby on those phones at one point, but a software update has since eliminated that feature.

 How to edit the side button on older Galaxy phones: